SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Change the default values of the model parameters by hand until the theory line starts to represent the experimental data.
-Then check the tick boxes alongside the 'background' and the 'scale' parameters.
+Then check the tick boxes alongside the 'background' and 'scale' parameters.
 Click the *Fit* button.
 SasView will optimise the values of the 'background' and 'scale' and also display the corresponding uncertainties on the optimised values.

 .. note::
-   If a parameter uncertainty is unrealistically large, or if it displays as NaN either the model is a poor representation of the data, the parameter in question is either highly correlated with one or more other fitted parameters or at least that the model is relatively insensitive to the value of that particular parameter.
+   If the uncertainty on a fitted parameter is unrealistically large, or if it displays as NaN, the model is most likely a poor representation of the data, the parameter in question is highly correlated with one or more of the other fitted parameters, or the model is relatively insensitive to the value of that particular parameter.

 In the bottom left corner of the *Fit Page* is a box displaying the normalised value of the statistical $\chi^2$ parameter returned by the optimiser.

 Now check the box for another model parameter and click *Fit* again.
-Repeat this process until most or all parameters are checked and have been optimised.
+Repeat this process until all relevant parameters are checked and have been optimised.
 As the fit of the theory to the experimental data improves, the value of 'Reduced Chi2' will decrease.
-A good model fit should produce values of Reduced Chi2 close close to one, and certainly <100.
+A good model fit should produce values of Reduced Chi2 close to one, and certainly << 100.
 See :ref:`Assessing_Fit_Quality`.

 SasView has a number of different optimisers (see the section :ref:`Fitting_Options`).
 The DREAM optimiser is the most sophisticated, but may not necessarily be the best